CitrusCoding/Eat-or-be-eaten/README.md

 Honestly I don't remember how this code works, I made it like 3 years ago

-You play as a little fish, use the arrow keys to swim around and eat food (green algee for one point, goldfish for 5) avoid touching the sharks or they will eat you
+You play as a little fish, use the arrow keys to swim around and eat food (green algee for 1 point, goldfish for 5) avoid touching the sharks or they will eat you

 note: the hitbox on the sharks is too big - this is because the shark image is rectangular, the edges are just transparent.